-The Dealers have, in an amended and restated dealer agreement dated 20 May 2022 (the "Dealer Agreement"), agreed with the Issuer a basis upon which they or any of them may from time to time agree to severally, and not jointly, subscribe the Notes.
+The Dealers have, in an amended and restated dealer agreement dated 19 May 2023 (the "Dealer Agreement"), agreed with the Issuer a basis upon which they or any of them may from time to time agree to severally, and not jointly, subscribe the Notes.
 Any such agreement will extend to those matters stated under "Form of the Notes" and "Terms and Conditions of the Notes".
 The Issuer will pay each relevant Dealer a commission as agreed between them in respect of the Notes subscribed by it.
 Where the Issuer agrees to sell to the Dealer(s), who agree to subscribe and pay for, or to procure subscribers to subscribe and pay for, the Notes at an issue price (the "Issue Price"), any subsequent offering of those Notes to investors may be at a price different from such Issue Price.
-The Issuer has agreed to reimburse the Arrangers certain of their expenses incurred in connection with the establishment, and any future update, of the Programme and the Dealers certain of their activities in connection with the Programme.
-The commissions in respect of an issue of the Notes on a syndicated basis may be stated in the relevant Pricing Supplement.
+The Issuer has agreed to reimburse the Arrangers certain of their expenses incurred in connection with the establishment, and any future update, of the Programme and the Dealers on a syndicated basis may be stated in the relevant Pricing Supplement.
 The Dealers and the Issuer may also, in relation to any Tranche of Notes, agree to pay private banks or other selling agents a commission in order to facilitate the offering of the Notes.